RegularCookiez/noyacode-26-forensics-workshop-challs/Forensics Finals/solution.md

 Finally, there is also a time limit of 30 minutes before the server stops you from answering further.

-Therefore, the following sections will cover on answers for the different sections and the given explanations in the quiz.
+Therefore, the following sections will cover on answers for the different sections and the given explanations in the quiz, in an arbitrary order.

 ## MCQ Answers